risentveber/yaml-matrix/Readme.md

 ## About

-Converts YAML in a such way
+Converts YAML in a such way - from:
 ```yaml
 task:
   name: first